Our campaigning success

 Government publishes plans to reform the Mental Health Act

-In January 2021, the government published the Mental Health Act White Paper which set out their plans to reform the Act.
+In June 2022, the government published a Draft Mental Health Bill which set out their plans to reform the Mental Health Act.
 This came as a result of many years of campaigning by Rethink Mental Illness and our friends across the mental health sector.
 It marked the beginning of a transition towards meaningful change in the care and treatment of people living with severe mental illness who are detained under the Act.
+This wouldn’t have happened without the support of our campaigners who kept up the pressure by emailing and meeting their MPs.
+We now need the government to ensure the Bill passes through Parliament before the next general election.

 £500m package of mental health funding announced amid Covid-19 pandemic

+We brought together over 50 organisations to call for a new social contract on mental health to address the huge challenges created by the pandemic.
 The government announced a £500m package of mental health funding and a further £50m to support mental health inpatients being discharged from hospital.
 A big thank you to all our campaigners who supported our calls for a new social contract.

 Severe mental illness prioritised in the NHS Long-Term Plan